 Set behind Club Med, Dome is a fair semi-budget resort spread over a big lawn garden around a pond.
 Dome was once the only option in this area but the small street has seen some major development and now hosts various boutique-style guesthouses.
 Rooms are standard fare, clean and comfortable and come with TV, fridge and hot shower.
 The bungalows are semi-detached, so you can hear pretty much...
 Read our full review of Dome Resort.

 The smaller of the two Kata beaches, Kata Noi beach is a great option to escape the crowds than can congest Kata Yai.

 The Kata Noi Pavilion is a small hotel offering friendly service and comfortable rooms at a fair price, but you wouldn't know it from the small bar outside.
-Rooms come in two types, small or large, ...
-Read the full review of Kata Noi Pavilion.
+Rooms come in two types, small or large, with the latter being nearly twice the size of the former.
+They're all air-con, tastefully furnished, and have cable TV, mini-bar, and a direct phone line.
+Each room has a balcony, with some looking...
+Read our full review of Kata Noi Pavilion.

 A few places sit on the hill of the headland that separates Kata and Karon beaches and along Taina Road, which runs back away from the beach.
 There are several newish options located in a complex on the main road leading towards north Kata.